vlada123m22/PAD_Gateway_T9/README.md

 #### Branches and branches naming conventions

 - main - the main branch of the project
-- develop - the development branch, for testing
-- **naming convention for other branches:** `<issue-number>-<issue-name>`
+- **naming convention for other branches:** `[<issue-name><issue-description>]`

 #### Pushing

-- pushing to develop and other branches: unrestricted
+- pushing to feature branches: unrestricted
 - pushing to main: not allowed

 #### Pull requests & Merging strategy:

-- A PR needs one approval before being merged
+- A PR needs one approval before being merged (unless the user who is pushing has bybass permissions)
-- Merging strategy: squash and merge, merge commit, rebase
+- Merging strategy: merge commit
-- No pull requests to main will be approved, until the changes are tested in develop